 You won’t be subject to an underpayment penalty if you didn’t owe taxes last year.
 To qualify for this exemption, you must have been a U.S. citizen or resident for the entire year.

-The IRS will waive an underpayment penalty if you were unable to make a payment because of a casualty, disaster or other unusual circumstance.
+The IRS will waive an underpayment penalty if you cannot make a payment because of a casualty, disaster or other unusual circumstance.

-You also can have your underpayment penalty waived if you reached age 62 and retired or became disabled in the current tax year or previous year and you met the following 2 conditions:
+You also can have your underpayment penalty waived if you reach age 62 and retire or became disabled in the current tax year or previous year and meet both of the following conditions:

 - You had a reasonable explanation for not making the payment.